-- A minimum of two adults will accompany the children, even if child: teacher ratios would allow only one; - Attendance will be taken upon departure, at least hourly and upon return; - First aid supplies, a cell phone and children's emergency medical treatment authorization forms will be brought along; and - The Director or Assistant Director will be informed of the destination and, if walking, the route to be taken.
+- A minimum of two adults will accompany the children, even if child: teacher ratios would allow only one; - Attendance will be taken upon departure, at least hourly and upon return; - First aid supplies, a cell phone and children's emergency medical treatment authorization forms will be brought along; and - The Director will be informed of the destination and, if walking, the route to be taken.

 Sometimes families are asked to contribute toward the extra expenses incurred with field trips, but no child will be denied the opportunity to participate in any outing for nonpayment.
-Family members will be invited to join us when there is room on the bus and enough tickets!
+Family members will be invited to join us when their schedules allow!
 A parent/guardian deciding a child will not accompany the class on a trip must understand that no alternative care will be provided by the Center.